 Oh, yes!
 Yes!
 This was his triumph.

 However, none of these are the ultimate triumph of Christ.
 All of them lead to something ultimate.
-And all them come to nothing without this: “Christ suffered once for sins, the righteous for the unrighteous, that he might bring us to God” (1 Peter 3:18).
+And they all come to nothing without this: “Christ also suffered once for sins, the righteous for the unrighteous, that he might bring us to God” (1 Peter 3:18).
 To see God.
 To know God.
 To enjoy God.
 To treasure God above all.
 To reflect God.

 You were made to display the all-satisfying beauty and greatness of God by seeing and savoring and showing him as the supreme treasure of your life.